Flexible Business Financing

 How frequently do you want to make payments?

-Invoice financing is a form of business funding many businesses use as needed throughout the year.
-Also known as accounts receivable financing, invoice financing provides an advance on payments for outstanding invoices.
+Also known as invoice financing, accounts receivable financing is a form of business funding many businesses use as needed throughout the year.
+Accounts receivable financing provides an advance on payments for outstanding invoices.
 This way, you can have working capital to reinvest in operations and growth sooner than you could if you waited for your customers to pay you.

 Invoice financing can be explained in five simple steps: